pantopic/wazero-grpc-server/README.md

 // ...
 ```

+The [guest SDK](https://pkg.go.dev/github.com/pantopic/wazero-grpc/grpc-server-go) has no dependencies outside the Go std lib.
 The guest SDK is serialization format agnostic in order to provide users with more control over performance and binary size.

 See examples for serialization techniques:

 - [test-server](/test-server) uses `protoc-go-gen` for serialization, resulting in a large WASM binary (789k)
 - [test-server-easy](/test-server-easy) uses `easyproto` for manually-generated serialization, resulting in a small WASM binary (146k)